Career Planning Resources

-This science, math, and engineering career resource gives information on succeeding in graduate school, postdoctoral life, finding a job, and career guide, plus job openings are posted.
+This science, math, and engineering career resource provides information on succeeding in graduate school as well as postdoctoral life and finding a job.
+A career guide and job postings are also available.

 Fumbling toward tenure track: TT Job Search Advice from Around the Blogosphere.
 Science Careers (formerly NextWave) from the journal, Science.
-Open forums on topical issues, feature articles and alternative science careers, site reviews, articles, and nuts-and-bolt science career advice columns.
+Open forums on topical issues, feature articles, and alternative science careers, plus site reviews, articles, and nuts-and-bolt science career advice columns.
 Explore these resources.

 Virtual Career Center